sinopiaolive/package-manager/README.md

 This as-yet unnamed Package Manager resolves and fetches project-local dependencies in an environment-agnostic (language-agnostic) way.

+Think of it as a Bundler or Cargo that is language-independent.
+Alternatively, think of it as a Bower with dependency resolution that resolves conflicts automatically, rather than requiring user intervention.

+The Package Manager has its own registry.
+It's not a drop-in replacement for any existing package manager.

 ## Usage

 This is work-in-progress code, and you cannot use it to do anything yet.